sevenseasofbri/tp/docs/UserGuide.md

 ### Action Commands

-Action commnads used in the application can be split into two categories, the [*circuit* commands](#circuit-commands), or the [*logic gate* commands](#logic-gate-commands).
+Action commands used in the application can be split into two categories, the [*circuit* commands](#circuit-commands), or the [*logic gate* commands](#logic-gate-commands).
 The two categories may use the same syntax for some commands, but the application will continuously track the current `template` that is being worked on and automatically use the correct command to execute.
 Thus, if there is no current `template`, then the other commands used will not be available to run.

 The commands involved with both categories are: